-Soledad Barrio & Noche Flamenca, one of NYC’s two world-class Spanish Flamenco dance companies, makes its home at West-Park Presbyterian Church in the Upper West Side.
+Soledad Barrio & Noche Flamenca, one of NYC’s world-class Spanish Flamenco dance companies, makes its home at West-Park Presbyterian Church in the Upper West Side.

 Soledad Barrio is Noche Flamenca